-Rent a private cabin: Most of the thermal baths in Budapest give you the option of renting a locker (included in the normal price) or renting a private cabin for an additional cost.
+Most of the thermal baths in Budapest give you the option of renting a locker (included in the normal price) or renting a private cabin for an additional cost.
 We believe that renting a private cabin is worth it.
 If you are at all modest, you’ll appreciate having a private place to change clothes.
-However, even if you have no modesty concerns, the private cabins are worth the cost because they have a lot more space.
+Even if you have no modesty concerns, the private cabins are worth the cost because they have a lot more space.
 The lockers are quite small and if you have a backpack or beach bag with you, there is a chance it won’t fit into the locker.

 Budapest Baths Visiting Information